 This background has provided an understanding of the differing social, health and aspirational challenges within each borough and the benefits of effective multi-agency working.

-The Trust will also support schools and students in areas of social challenge across the wider Greater Manchester region, bringing together the advantages of the strong connections with the health sector to address the significant barriers faced by the schools and their communities.
+The Trust will look to support schools and students in areas of social challenge across the wider Greater Manchester region as well as other Trafford Schools to create a strong, GM focused MAT, bringing together the advantages of the strong connections with the health sector to address the significant barriers faced by schools and their communities.

 It is the combination of Health and Education working together as the Healthy Learning Trust that will enable us to have a real impact in areas of significant social challenge.